 A feature of the collection is the many older books on chess; the earliest is a leaf from The game and play of chess, published by Caxton in 1483.

 The collection owes its origins to the generosity of MV Anderson, who donated his collection of 6700 volumes between 1959 and 1966.
 The Library adds several hundred volumes to the collection each year.
 Others have made generous donations of chess sets.

 Players preparing for tournaments, chess commentators and chess historians are all frequent users of the MV Anderson Chess Collection.

-Chess game sets and the chess collection are available in the Victoria Gallery.
-The chess collection will move to its permanent home in the Ian Potter Queen's Hall in 2019.
+Chess game sets and the chess collection are available in The Ian Potter Queen's Hall mezzanine (Level 3).